Rudxain/Rudxain/README.md

 	This **only** takes into account the langs [in isolation](https://en.wikipedia.org/wiki/Spherical_cow) (type-system, syntax & grammar, stdlib, etc...):

 		0. 🦀Rust.
 [For everything](https://github.com/ansuz/RIIR/issues/39#issuecomment-2039122371).
-		1. Any lang written in shapes that intuitively correspond to their semantics (such as BF dialects)
+		1. Any lang written in shapes that intuitively correspond to their semantics (such as BF dialects, and modern APL derivatives)

 - 🧠Expertise: This takes into account my knowledge of the lang (and everything directly related to it), and my experience making useful, efficient, and correct/safe software in it.
 This is subject to [D.K.](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect), I'll try my best to list in an accurate order:

 	0. [A.R.T.
-REs](https://developer.android.com/reference/java/util/regex/Pattern) (not exactly JDK), I'm expert at optimizing them; [DSV](https://en.wikipedia.org/wiki/Delimiter-separated_values) \(almost any dialect).
+REs](https://developer.android.com/reference/java/util/regex/Pattern), I'm expert at ⚡optimizing them 🚀; [DSV](https://en.wikipedia.org/wiki/Delimiter-separated_values) \(almost any dialect).
 	1. [<img src=https://llamalab.com/img/automate/ic_launcher-128.png width=16em height=16em>AM](https://llamalab.com/automate/doc)
 	2. [JS](https://developer.mozilla.org/en-US/docs/Web/javascript)
 	3. [TS](https://www.typescriptlang.org/docs)